Starwood Capital Group: History

-In December 2013, Starwood Global Opportunity Fund IX, in partnership with Vencom, bought 7 retail properties from the Swedish retail group Kooperativa Förbundet for 3.9 billion Swedish kronor, or $593.3 million, and sold these in 2016 and 2017.
+In December 2013, Starwood Global Opportunity Fund IX, in partnership with Vencom, bought 7 retail properties from the Swedish retail group Kooperativa Förbundet for 3.9 billion Swedish kronor ($593.3 million), and sold these in 2016 and 2017.
 That year, the company acquired seven malls from Westfield Group, including Great Northern Mall in North Olmsted and Franklin Park Mall in Toledo, with properties in Indiana, California and Washington, together dubbed Starwood West.

 Between 2013 and 2014, Starwood also acquired three British hospitality groups: De Vere Group for £232 million, Four-Pillars Hotels for £90 million, and Principal Hayley Group for £360 million.

 In February 2014, Starwood Property Trust spun off Starwood Waypoint Residential Trust, a single-family rental real estate investment trust.
 In January 2016, Starwood Waypoint Residential Trust merged with Colony American Homes, creating Colony Starwood Homes.
 In 2017, it was merged into Invitation Homes.

 In March 2014, the firm acquired a stake in the A.S.
 Roma football club, and in October 2014, Starwood purchased 7 upscale malls in Virginia, Florida, North Carolina, Texas, and Michigan from Taubman Centers in a $1.4 billion transaction.

 In 2016, the company acquired 23,262 apartments from Equity Residential for $5.365 billion.

 In September 2017, Starwood invested $250 million in YOTEL for a 30% stake.

 In 2021, Starwood's mall holdings had decreased from thirty to eight with the impact of the COVID-19 pandemic on the retail industry, and the company selling some properties at a loss to reduce its $2 billion in CMBS mortgage debt.
+The firm invested in Alex Israel's Metropolis Technologies that year.

 In 2022, CEO Sternlicht voiced strong criticism of the Federal Reserve for creating calamitous economic conditions by needlessly raising interest rates.

+In 2024, the firm limited the amount of money that its investors could withdraw in order to preserve its available supply of cash.
+This decision was made at a time when the firm was being negatively impacted by rising interest rates and the impact of the COVID-19 pandemic on the real estate industry.